larrylawl/larrylawl.github.io/_posts/2023-03-17-training-causallm-with-seq2seq.md

 **Increased GPU Memory usage**.
 To my understanding, the `input` and `labels` will now both be the concatenated source and target strings.
 In contrast for seq2seq models, the `input` will only be the source strings while the `labels` will only be the target strings.
 Thus this neat trick incurs additional GPU memory.

-**Packing is more intuitive with causal LM.** Packing is the act of packing training examples together.
+**Packing is more intuitive with causal LM.** Packing is the act of packing training examples together to avoid padding.
 In causal LM, we can pack via

 ```
 (source->target)[IGNORE_INDEX](source->target)[IGNORE_INDEX]...(source->target)[IGNORE_INDEX])